Nick Fortes Preview, Player Props: Marlins vs. Rays

 Nick Fortes At The Plate

-- Fortes is hitting .213 with seven doubles, five home runs and 13 walks.
+- Fortes has seven doubles, five home runs and 13 walks while batting .213.

-- In 20 games this year (24.7%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 20 games this year (24.7%), including two games with multiple runs batted in.

-- He has scored at least one run 23 times this year (28.4%), including one multi-run game.
+- He has scored at least one run 23 times this season (28.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.